TeejayClassic/credit-risk-portfolio-analysis-PowerBI/README.md

 ## Key Insights & Findings

-Several notable insights emerged from the analysis:
+After analyzing the portfolio, I uncovered several interesting patterns and trends that helped paint a clearer picture of the loan portfolio and borrower behavior:

-* Grade B loans account for the largest share of the overall loan portfolio.
+- **Grade B loans** make up the largest portion of the overall loan portfolio, indicating that a significant share of lending activity is concentrated within this risk category.
-* Grade A borrowers generate the highest total customer income.
+- Borrowers with **Grade A loans** contribute the highest total customer income, suggesting that higher-income customers tend to fall within the lowest-risk segment.
-* Education-related loans represent the largest loan category within the portfolio.
-* Full-time employees receive the highest share of total loan amounts.
+- **Education loans** emerged as the most common loan purpose, accounting for the largest share of loans in the portfolio.
+- **Full-time employees** received the highest total loan amounts, highlighting their strong presence among approved borrowers.
-* Loan distribution between male and female borrowers is relatively balanced.
+- Loan allocation between **male and female borrowers** is fairly balanced, with no significant disparity in distribution.
-* Houston records the highest customer income among the cities analyzed.
+- Among the cities analyzed, **Houston** recorded the highest total customer income, reflecting a strong concentration of high-earning borrowers.
-* Manchester, London, and Victoria rank among the cities with the highest loan volumes.
+- **Manchester, London, and Victoria** stand out as the cities with the highest loan volumes, making them key contributors to the overall portfolio.
-* Edinburgh shows one of the highest Debt-to-Income ratios, indicating elevated borrower risk.
+- **Edinburgh** exhibited one of the highest Debt-to-Income (DTI) ratios, which may indicate a higher level of borrower financial strain and potential credit risk.

+These insights provide valuable visibility into borrower demographics, lending patterns, geographic trends, and potential areas of risk within the portfolio.

 ---

 ## Recommendations

+Based on the insights uncovered during the analysis, I identified several opportunities that could help improve portfolio performance and strengthen credit risk management:

 ### Strengthen Risk Monitoring

-Borrowers and locations with higher Debt-to-Income ratios should be monitored more closely to reduce potential credit losses.
+I recommend implementing closer monitoring for borrowers and locations with higher Debt-to-Income (DTI) ratios, as these segments may present a greater risk of default and potential credit losses.

-### Enhance Credit Assessment Criteria
+### Refine Credit Assessment Processes

-Debt-to-Income Ratio and Credit Utilization should play a more significant role in lending decisions and risk evaluation.
+The analysis suggests that factors such as Debt-to-Income Ratio and Credit Utilization can provide valuable indicators of borrower risk.
+Giving these metrics greater consideration during the credit evaluation process could lead to more informed lending decisions.

-### Focus on Lower-Risk Borrower Segments
+### Prioritize Lower-Risk Borrower Segments

-Expanding lending activities within financially stable borrower groups may help improve overall portfolio quality.
+Expanding lending activities among financially stable borrowers may help improve overall portfolio quality while maintaining sustainable growth.

-### Implement Geographic Risk Monitoring
+### Monitor Geographic Risk Trends

-Regular monitoring of city-level performance can help identify emerging risk patterns and support proactive decision-making.
+Regularly tracking loan performance across different cities can help identify emerging risk patterns early, allowing for more proactive portfolio management and risk mitigation.

-### Maintain Portfolio Diversification
+### Maintain a Diversified Portfolio

-A balanced distribution of loan grades and borrower segments can help reduce concentration risk and improve long-term portfolio stability.
+Ensuring a balanced mix of loan grades, borrower profiles, and loan purposes can help reduce concentration risk and contribute to a more resilient and stable portfolio over time.

 ---

 ## Conclusion

-This project provides a comprehensive view of loan portfolio performance, borrower characteristics, and geographic lending patterns through an interactive Power BI dashboard.
+Through this project, I developed an interactive Power BI dashboard that provides a comprehensive view of loan portfolio performance, borrower characteristics, and lending trends across different locations.

-By combining portfolio metrics, borrower analysis, and geographic insights, the dashboard helps identify key drivers of performance and areas of potential risk.
-The findings can support better lending decisions, improved portfolio management, and more effective credit risk monitoring.
+By analyzing key portfolio metrics, borrower profiles, and geographic patterns, I was able to uncover insights into lending behavior, portfolio composition, and potential areas of credit risk.
+The dashboard makes it easier to monitor performance, identify high-risk segments, and understand the factors influencing loan distribution across the portfolio.

+Overall, this project demonstrates how data visualization and analytics can be used to transform raw lending data into actionable insights that support informed decision-making, stronger portfolio management, and more effective credit risk assessment.